1. Welcome to the PanelWizard

 Additional Equipment Information

-• Your panel type Some panel types are dangerous and need to be replaced, like Federal Pacific, Zinsco, Stablock & Pushmatic.
+• Is your existing electric panel dangerous?
+Some panel types are dangerous and need to be replaced, like Federal Pacific, Zinsco, Stablock & Pushmatic.
 Note: a panel replacement is much easier than upsizing a panel.

-• The number of available breaker slots These open slots can be used to add more appliances to your panel.
+• How many available breaker slots do you have?
+These open slots can be used to add more appliances to your panel.

-• Whether tandem breakers are already being used Tandem (or twin, slim or duplex) breakers are two breakers occupying a single breaker slot.
+• Are tandem breakers already being used?
+Tandem (or twin, slim or duplex) breakers are two breakers occupying a single breaker slot.
 This is a common way to save space on a panel.

-• If some of the existing breakers can be combined It is often possible to combine lighting circuits since modern LED lights are very low power.
+• Can some of the existing breakers be combined?
+It is often possible to combine lighting circuits since modern LED lights are very low power.

-• Whether there's physical space to add a subpanel A subpanel is a smaller electrical panel that is connected to your main panel.
+• Is there physical space available to add a subpanel?
+A subpanel is a smaller electrical panel that is connected to your main panel.
 It can be used to add more electrical capacity to your home.

-• If you have any unused 240 volt outlets (like for an unused electric dryer or cooktop) These unused 240 volt outlets can possibly be used by the new appliances you're adding.
+• Do you have any unused 240 volt outlets (like for an unused electric dryer or cooktop)?
+These unused 240 volt outlets can possibly be used by the new appliances you're adding.

-• If you have any existing 240 volt outlets that can be shared using a smart circuit splitter A smart circuit splitter can be used to share a 240 volt outlet between two appliances.
+• Do you have any existing 240 volt outlets that can be shared using a smart circuit splitter?
+A smart circuit splitter can be used to share a 240 volt outlet between two appliances.
 This is a common way to avoid upsizing your panel.

 4. Current Load Analysis